agnideesh/randsomeware_prevent/README.md

 ### Prerequisites

 - Python 3.6 or higher
-- Windows (recommended), macOS, or Linux
+- Windows (recommended for full functionality), macOS, or Linux

 ### Setup